L-Lamont/ml-distributed/README.md

     - They assume you have multiple input files to justify multiple nodes
 - Pytorch lightning version 1.5.10 doesn't pickup horovod
     - Pytorch lightning 1.5.9 works
+- PyTorch complains at TMP being on a network filesystem
+    - Doesn't stop training just gives error